Welcome to ‘Reflective Podiatric Practice – articles for podiatrists and guests’ a Clinician Portal derived publication.

 A publication record constitutes Continuous Professional Development and supports your portfolio so anything you contribute is valid, including material after graduating.
 Each publication is referenced in sequence and can be made available for wider distribution.
 There is no charge for submitting articles and help is at hand to assist those with less confidence.
 Do not format any writing.
 Submit as a word document ideally and try to include any relevant referencing to help readers find locations, u-tube, and other internet links.
 Again we can help with all of this and make your article stand out.

 Consider starting your portfolio today with Reflective Podiatric Practice.

-Thanks for reading ‘Reflective Podiatric Practice for Podiatrists’ published by Busypencilcase Communications Ltd for ConsultingFootPain (2013).
+Thanks for reading ‘Reflective Podiatric Practice for Podiatrists’ published by Busypencilcase Communications Ltd for ConsultingFootPain (a brand name est. 2013).